sassoftware/sasoptpy/doc/guide/models.rst

 For a full set of tuning parameters and acceptable values of these arguments, see the SAS Optimization documentation [#]_.

-For the example problem, we can tune the `presolver`, `cutStrategy`, and `strongIter` settings, using initial values and candidate values, and limit the maximum number of configurations and maximum running time as follows:
+For the example problem, you can tune the `presolver`, `cutStrategy`, and `strongIter` settings, by using initial values and candidate values, and limit the maximum number of configurations and maximum running time as follows:

 .. ipython:: python